Environmental, Social, and Governance Reporting: Creating Value, Building Trust

 The team manages several programs, including:

-The privacy office ensures compliance with state and federal laws and regulations regarding the privacy of member information, including PHI, through:
+The privacy office ensures compliance with state and federal laws and regulations regarding the privacy of member information, including protected health information (PHI), through:

 The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States in 2015, provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 BCBSRI believes these goals are critical to the health and well-being of Rhode Islanders and sustainable development in our community.